godotengine/godot-docs/classes/class_editorproperty.rst

 - **property_checked** **(** :ref:`String<class_String>` property, :ref:`String<class_String>` bool **)**

-Used internally, when a property was checked.
+Emitted when a property was checked.
+Used internally.

 .. _class_EditorProperty_signal_property_keyed:

 - **property_keyed** **(** :ref:`String<class_String>` property **)**

-Emit if you want to add this value as an animation key (check keying being enabled first).
+Emit it if you want to add this value as an animation key (check for keying being enabled first).

 .. _class_EditorProperty_signal_property_keyed_with_value:

 - **property_keyed_with_value** **(** :ref:`String<class_String>` property, :ref:`Nil<class_Nil>` value **)**

-Emit if you want to key a property with a single value.
+Emit it if you want to key a property with a single value.

 .. _class_EditorProperty_signal_resource_selected: